Z111 Factory: History

 An improved version of the K-54 pistol is locally produced under the name of "K14-VN".
 They are upgraded with an increased capacity of 13 rounds, and a wider grip to incorporate a double stack magazine.
 Research and development started in 2001.
 The K14-VN began to see service with PAVN forces on May 10, 2014.

 In 2015, the Z111 Factory announced that they would produce the new STL-1A rifle.
 This would mainly be done through converting and upgrading the old AKMs under the new name, but they would also produce entirely new STL-1A rifles.
-The updated rifle included: New polymer handguards, a folding buttstock, a new ergonomic pistol grip, and an updated muzzle brake similar to those found on the AK-74.
+The updated rifle included new polymer handguards, a folding buttstock, a new ergonomic pistol grip, and an updated muzzle brake similar to those found on the AK-74.
 A notable change was that it also allowed the use of M203 grenade launchers that are also being produced in Vietnam, replacing the GP-25/GP-34 grenade launchers on the original AKMs.
-The rifle however, still uses the dovetail side-mount for attaching sights.
+The rifle, however, still uses the dovetail side-mount for attaching sights.
 Overall, the rifle highly resembles an AK-103.
 In January 2018, the OSV-96 was reported to be made under license in Vietnam.

-In 2019, the factory revealed the new STV Rifles.
-They are the STV-215, and the STV-380.
-Both of them were designated to be the new standard issued rifles for the Vietnam People's Army.
-IWI Jericho 941 pistols were also reported being manufactured.

-In 2020, the factory revealed two more variants of the STV rifles, called the STV-410 and the STV-416.
+In 2019, the factory revealed the new STV rifles based on Galil ACE, the STV-215 and the STV-380.
+Both of them were designated to be the new standard-issue rifles for the Vietnam People's Army.
+Component of IWI Jericho 941 pistols were also reported being manufactured, most likely for a production contract between the factory and IWI.In 2020, the factory revealed two more variants of the STV rifles, called the STV-410 and the STV-416.

+These variants are proposed and introduced as technology demonstrators and for commercial purposes.

+In recent years, the factory has invested heavily in weapons and equipment to support the production of various types of infantry firearms.
+Advanced manufacturing techniques such as barrel cold forging and CNC machining have been introduced.
+In addition, the factory has also replicated firearms currently in use by the military and has heavily modified those designs to better meet the operational requirements of the armed forces.